 Global Education Financing

-Over $39 billion each year is needed to fill the primary and secondary education gaps.
+A $97 billion annual funding gap prevents low and lower-middle-income countries from investing in education programs.
 To successfully equip schools around the world, coordination is key.

 Image